Tools & Materials

 Before applying grout, make sure that the desired area is completely covered with tiles and that you’ve allowed the mortar/adhesive to set as the manufacturer recommends.
 It usually takes about 24 hours.

-Cutting the Metal Chips
+Cutting the Aluminum Metal Chips

-You are going to need a tile wet saw or a chopped saw with the appropriate blade for cutting metal.
+You are going to need a tile wet saw or a chopped saw with the appropriate blade for cutting aluminum.
 Before start cutting, protect your eyes, and cutting must be performed slowly to avoid the buildup of high temperatures, which could discolor the surface of the tile.

 Cut the tiles facing up.